 This activity has been expanded to cooperation with the Board/OCG sub-group for AI in the writing of the recent White Paper on AI and in ongoing preparations for an international workshop EU-Japan on developing AI.
 The eHealth group will provide Use Cases for health and is also commenting on Human Rights as applied to standards-making.

-ISG E4P has developed a framework and consistent set of specifications for proximity tracing systems, to enable the development of applications and platforms, and to facilitate international interoperability.
+TC eHEALTH accepted to maintain the GS/GR published by the closed ISG E4P that developed a framework and consistent set of specifications for proximity tracing systems, to enable the development of applications and platforms, and to facilitate international interoperability.

-The standardization framework enables developers to build interoperable mobile apps for proximity detection and anonymous identification and will allow the development of interoperable systems to automatically trace and inform potentially infected users in addition to manual notification methods, whilst preserving users’ privacy and complying with relevant Data Protection regulation.
+The closed ISG E4P standardization framework enabled developers to build interoperable mobile apps for proximity detection and anonymous identification to allow the development of interoperable systems to automatically trace and inform potentially infected users in addition to manual notification methods, whilst preserving users’ privacy and complying with relevant Data Protection regulation.

 eHealth can benefit from this standardization framework to address the application of tools in the ICT ehealth environment.